Dashron/Roads/README.md

 ## Roads.Road

 A Road is a container that holds an array of functions.
-It exposes a [request](#requeststring-method-string-url-dynamic-body-object-headers) method which allows you to execute the functions and provide consistent parameters..
+It exposes a [request](#requeststring-method-string-url-dynamic-body-object-headers) method which allows you to execute the functions and provide consistent parameters.

 ### new Road()
 **Create a Road.**